Top Database Admin Interview Q&A

 10. Cloud Platforms: Including AWS, Azure, and Google Cloud, which offer managed database services and the ability to scale resources on demand.

-Essential Expertise for Database Administrators
+Essential Expertise for Database Admin

 Database administrators (DBAs) require a set of specific skills and knowledge areas to manage database systems effectively.
 Here are some of the common expertise that DBAs typically harness: